turbo-sim/barotropy/_sources/source/tutorials/flashing_nozzle_fluent_tutorial.md

 This tutorial shows how to use the **barotropy** Python package to generate barotropic property models and use them in **ANSYS Fluent**.

+You can download the Fluent case and data files used in this tutorial from this [GitHub release](https://github.com/turbo-sim/barotropy/releases/tag/fluent_tutorial).

 ## 1. Installation

 Create a clean Python environment and install `barotropy`.